csprh/HABNetDatacubeExtraction/README.md

 # HAB GroundTruth Extraction

+This project is separated into training and testing tasks

-This project takes a MATLAB .mat file containing all of the lat, long, date and count information of a HAB.
+The training task takes a MATLAB .mat file containing all of the lat, long, date and count information of a HAB.
 This then generates an H5 file per sample line in the ground truth file.
 This H5 file contains all of the imaging data from the satelites.
 Thse H5 files can then be used for machine learning (cross validation etc.).

+The testing task separates a geographical region into a test grid.
+Datacubes are then generated for each position within the test grid.

 ## Files
-* **genAllH5s.m**: Input the xml config file, then load the .mat ground truth file.
+* **train_genAllH5s.m**: Input the xml config file, then load the .mat ground truth file.
 Then calls genSingleH5s to form all H5 datacubes.
+* **test_genAllH5s.m**: Defines a grid of locations to test.
+Then calls genSingleH5s to form all H5 datacubes.
 * **genSingleH5s.m**: Function that inputs inStruc and confgData to generate single H5 datacube.
 Searches for all relevant .nc granules (using fd_matchup.py and NASA's  CMR interface).
 Datacubes are formed from all the local .nc granules
 * **getData.m**: Get the actual datacubes from a .nc file (called from getDataOuter)
 * **fd_matchup.py**: Modified Seadas code to access CMR NASA interface
-* **configHAB.xml**: Configuration file input by genAllH5s
+* **configHAB.xml**: Configuration file input by test/train_genAllH5s
-* **configHABmac.xml**: Configuration file input by genAllH5s (on a mac)
+* **configHABmac.xml**: Configuration file input by test/train_genAllH5s (on a mac)

 The datacubes are generated for each of the lines in the groundtruth file.
 Each datacube is named as follows: